 I've had the opportunity to produce stage shows and to be in them.
 They are unquestionably some of the most memorable, skill and character building experiences I've been involved in school.
 I remember the hard work, planning and execution these events embodied and how satisfying it was to complete them with quality performances.
 I've also experienced those same feelings and observed the same satisfaction when my students were involved in other authentic learning events, whether that is The Egg Drop Project, Medieval Market Living Museums, Roman Dinner Theatres or premiering an 8mm student produced Claymation Production.
 It's the process of authentic learning events that brings education to life.

 By planning beyond the classroom, a whole new level of understanding and relevant learning takes place.
 What if the CDs were intended for sale at the nearest mall?
 The first thing a teacher may question is how do I get the expertise to make that happen?
 Now, an in depth degree of consultation can unfold.
 Mall managers, local radio stations, graphic designers, bar codes for selling, copyrights local recording studios and marketing experts will need to be considered.
-That's the major leap that needs to be taken to enter the realm of authentic learning.
+That's the major leap an educator needs to take to enter the realm of authentic learning.
 What if the recordings were uploaded onto a website and promoted to leaders of energy conservation intended to be used to educate the surrounding community on "Energy Saving"?
 What about an "Energy Saving in Our Homes" campaign for your community?
-These are only suggestions but with a little brainstorming and with the right people, it wouldn't be long until a list of possibilities could be created.
+These are only suggestions but with a little brainstorming and with the right people, it wouldn't be long until a list of exciting possibilities could be created.
+Why are they exciting possibilities?
+Because they're real and relevant!

 It's All in the "Doing"